My Future, My Choice

 Mabel

 "...the event was really well organised and everything ran so smoothly.
 We valued meeting up with disability service providers relevant to the Fragile X community.
 We also really enjoyed meeting some of the Fragile X families from the area.
-It was a very valuable connection and awareness raising event for Fragile X. We are looking forward to the other Expos we’ve booked in to for 2021, and we will be delighted to return to the Hunter Expo next time it is run."
+It was a very valuable connection and awareness raising event for Fragile X.... we will be delighted to return to the Hunter Expo next time it is run."

 - Hunter Disability Expo